 Pros: Fast 4K streaming.
 Supports most services and apps.

 Cons: Live TV guide offering is overly weighted towards Sling TV.

 Are these the only devices you can use to stream content?

-At Bloomer, we value our role as your trusted advisor when it comes to making the most of our internet services.
+We value our role as your trusted advisor when it comes to making the most of your internet service – and home entertainment options.